ghsecuritylab/Fork-AndreDVJ-advancedtomato-arm/README.md

 Known issues:

-* Restore of BWM/IPT graphs from backup does not work.
-AT GUI bug.
+* Restoring BWM/IPT graphs from backup does not work.
+AT-GUI bug.
-* Report of R6300v2 crashing when USB drive is plugged in.
+* A report of R6300v2 crashing (Actually bootloop) when USB drive is plugged in.
 However no details of which filesystem, driver, port, etc. was provided.

 -------------------------------------------------------------------------------